quiode/beaststation-config/README.md

 # Beaststation Configuration

+**NOTE: THIS REPOSITORY IS NO LONGER MAINTAINED.
+IT HAS BEEN MOVED TO [GITLAB](https://gitlab.dominik-schwaiger.ch/quio/nixos-configurations)!**

-This repository contains all configuration files (and thus all specification) for my server (*beaststation*).
+This repository contains all configuration files (and thus all specification) for my server (_beaststation_).

 The server itself runs on NixOS which is configured inside `nix`.
 The `README.md` there should explain everything.
 Secrets (passwords and such) are stored inside `secrets`.
 The `README.md` there also should explain most.